IndigoUnited/js-promtie/README.md

 ### promisifyAll

 `promisifyAll(object, [targetObject]) -> Object`:
-Promisifies all the enumerable own functions of an object, returning a new object, or assigning methods to the `targetObject`.
+Promisifies all the enumerable functions of an object, returning a new object, or assigning methods to the `targetObject`.
-Methods that also have methods are recursevely promisified. **Example:**
+Methods that also have methods are recursively promisified. **Example:**

 ```javascript
 import { promisifyAll } from 'promtie';